 At the Center for Decision Neuroscience, we are studying the neural and cognitive mechansims underlying decision making and learning.
-Our research methods comprise the assessment and mathematical modeling of choices and learning processes, neuroimaging techniques (fMRI, EEG), and eye-tracking.
+Our research lies at the intersection of neuroscience, psychology and economics ("neuroeconomics").
+Our methodological toolbox comprises behavioral experiments, computational modeling of cognitive and neural processes, neuroimaging techniques (fMRI, EEG), and eye-tracking.

 We are a team of young and ambitious scientists who strive for academic excellence as well as for robustness and replicability of empirical research.
 Thus, we embrace the principles of open science and good scientific practices, such as preregistration of studies and hypotheses, sharing codes and data, and publishing results on preprint servers and open-access journals.